mith3x/Run-Length-Encoding-Image-Processor/README.md

 - **Run-Length Encoding**: Encodes the packed image by using run-length encoding to represent repeated sequences of bits.

 ### Files
-- **main.c**: The main program that handles the flow of capturing, packing, and encoding the image.
+- **a2-posted.c**: The main program that handles the flow of capturing, packing, and encoding the image.
 - **camera.o**: Simulates the camera functionality.
 The function `take_photo()` is used to capture the photo data.
 - **Utility Functions**: Functions like `get_bit()`, `set_bit()`, and `clear_bit()` are provided for bit manipulation.